-I have been there before: getting very anxious/nervous during a match or before it begins…
+Getting anxious/nervous during a match or before it begins… it is all normal.

 I lost many matches as a junior player only because I did not know how to level my state of mind while playing.

 There were times when I embarrassed myself losing to lower ranked players while everybody who knew me expected me to have easy matches against them…

 But, fortunately, along the years I became better at controlling not only my temperament on the court but my internal emotions too.

 Here are some of the techniques that help/ed me before and during tennis matches:

 2. Focus on the strings as soon as the point ends – try to clear your mind and keep the eyes on a particular spot – do not let your eyes shift for at least 10 seconds.